howerj/liblisp/liblisp.md

 * If you manage to get a SEGFAULT then there is a bug in the code somewhere.
-* See the "@todo" comments at the top of [liblisp.c][] to see a full list of bugs as well comments labeled with "XXX".
+* See the "@todo" comments at the top of [liblisp.c][] to see a full list of bugs as well comments labeled with "@bug".

 <div id='Test programs'/>
 ## Test programs